by-jp/www.byjp.me/content/photos/instagram/y5yzzvdv5p3gkwwxkoahdkayqm/index.md

 - imported
 - from-instagram
 ---
-A wonderfully reminiscent celebration of life for my Mum's partner Tony today; you just know that a man who can pull off this pose filled his life with amazing adventures and people\!
+A wonderfully reminiscent celebration of life for my Mum's partner Tony today; you just know that a man who can pull off this pose filled his life with amazing adventures and people!